 This guide provides detailed information on how DFARS compliance applies to DoD contractors, the minimum compliance requirements, and available options for meeting those compliance requirements.

-To succeed under CMMC, organizations who are unable to prove full DFARS / NIST SP 800-171 implementation and continuous monitoring of compliance will not be awarded new DoD contracts, could potentially face fines and loss of current contracts.
+To succeed under the new Cybersecurity Maturity Model Certification (CMMC), organizations who are unable to prove full DFARS / NIST SP 800-171 implementation and continuous monitoring of DFARS compliance will not be awarded new defense contracts, and could potentially face fines as well as the loss of current contracts.

-If your company provides services being sold to the Department of Defense (DoD) you are required to comply with the minimum security standards set by DFARS.
-CUICK TRAC by Beryllium InfoSec helps your organization implement the DFARS requirements you need to be DFARS 252.204-7012 compliant.
+If your company provides services being sold to the Department of Defense you are required to comply with the minimum DFARS compliance security standards.
+CUICK TRAC by Beryllium InfoSec can help your organization implement the requirements you need to ensure compliance with DFARS clause 252.204-7012.

-Cyber security technology continues to advance as the severity of security threats escalates.
-As a result, the federal government is increasing its priority for addressing those threats.
-Its enforcement of measures for protecting Controlled Unclassified Information (CUI) has become particularly intense for private defense contractors and other nonfederal information systems and organizations that work with the federal government.
+As technology and the severity of cybersecurity threats continues to escalate, the federal government is increasing its priority for safeguarding sensitive defense information.
+Its enforcement of measures for protecting Controlled Unclassified Information (CUI) and Covered Defense Information (CDI) has become particularly intense for private defense contractors and other nonfederal information systems and organizations that work with the federal government.
 These entities are frequently required to update their security to meet new requirements.